ioBroker/dev-portal/README.md

 These instructions are only for development.
 **DO NOT USE THIS IN A PRODUCTION ENVIRONMENT!**

+1. Create the two required Github OAuth apps in your account - see [below](#github-oauth-apps)

 1. Create a file called `docker-compose.override.yml` in this root directory and configure all environment variables and the port to expose:

 ```yml